poelstra/mhub/README.md

 (after some time) to the server in case the connection is lost.
 Note: any subscriptions will have to be recreated upon reconnection.

-For use in the browser, a (preliminary) native WebSocket version is available as `import MHubClient from "mhub/dist/src/browserclient");`, which can then be bundled using e.g. [browserify](http://browserify.org/) or [webpack](https://webpack.github.io/).
+For use in the browser, a native WebSocket version is available as `import MHubClient from "mhub/dist/src/browserclient");`, which can then be bundled using e.g. [browserify](http://browserify.org/) or [webpack](https://webpack.github.io/).
 This client has the same interface as the Node.JS version, and will be moved to